mathieulagrange/doce/manual/index.rst

 ********
-explanes
+doce
 ********
-`explanes` is a python package for handling numerical experiments using a design-of-experiment (DOE) approach.
+`doce` is a python package for handling numerical experiments using a design-of-experiment (DOE) approach.
 It is geared towards research in machine learning and data science but also be useful for other fields.

-For a quick introduction to using explanes, please refer to the :doc:`tutorial`.
+For a quick introduction to using doce, please refer to the :doc:`tutorial`.

 .. toctree::
   :caption: Getting started